How Does North Carolina’s Contributory Negligence Work?

 To illustrate the contributory negligence rule, let’s review the first known case to use the argument: Butterfield v.
 Forrester.

 It’s 1809.
 The defendant (Forrester) is making repairs to his house in England.
-He rests a pole against his home, but part of the pole stretches into the street.
+He rests a pole against his home and part of the pole stretches into the street.
 The plaintiff (Butterfield) rides “violently” in the street (on a horse!) and hits the pole.

 Chief Justice, Lord Ellenborough, said this about the landmark case: